 Tip: If you prefer thicker protein shake flavours, add additional almond milk or water while blending.

 You can add a tablespoon or two of coconut oil if you prefer yours thinner.

 Do let us know how you like it after trying this Homemade Dark Chocolate Peppermint Protein Shake Flavours!

 Put 2 scoops of vanilla protein powder, 1 cup of skim milk, 1/2 cup of water, a dash of vanilla extract, a scoop of Splenda, and ice in a blender.

 Mix until smooth.
-This simple protein shake flavours takes just minutes to make, but it's packed with 18 grams of protein per serving.
-If you like your protein shake flavours thicker, add another half-cup of ice to increase volume without extra calories.
+This simple protein shake flavours take just minutes to make, but it's packed with 18 grams of protein per serving.
+If you like your protein shake flavors thicker, add another half-cup of ice to increase volume without extra calories.

 And don't forget to throw an orange slice into your glass.
 The orange flavonoids enhance the absorption of some key antioxidants from fruits and veggies.
 Add these ingredients together for a more powerful pick-me-up!

 Homemade Coffee Protein Shake